 - Excess intake of coconut water may cause several side effects due to its high calorie and natural sugar values.

-- It can be harmful to people with kidney problems due to its high potassium values.
+- It can be harmful to people with kidney problems due to its high potassium levels.

-- The natural sugar content in this magic drink may not be suitable for people with high sugar values or those who are trying to limit their sugar intake.
+- The natural sugar content in this magic drink may not be suitable for people with high sugar content or those who are trying to limit their sugar intake.

 - It may be allergic to some individuals.
 Consultation with a doctor is advised in case of symptoms.